raspibolt/raspibolt/bonus/lightning/zap-desktop.md

 ### Connection

-* If Zap is not already launched, start Zap on your desktop
+* Launch Zap
 * Choose the `Connect to your node` option
 * Paste the connection string generated above (starting with with `lndconnect://...`)
-* Add a wallet name for your owe use (e.g., "MyRaspiBoltNode")
+* Add a wallet name (e.g., "MyRaspiBoltNode")
 * Click "Next".
-In the new window, check that the dipslayed IP belongs to your node, then click "Next".
+In the new window, check that the displayed IP belongs to your node, then click "Next".

 ### Security

 * Go to "File" > "Preferences" > "Security" and enable the application password

 You're set!
-You can now use Zap on your computer to send and receive LN payments, open and close channels and monitor your node.
+You can now use Zap on your computer to send and receive LN payments, open and close channels, and monitor your node.

 ---

 ## Optional: Remote access over Tor

-You can easily add a Tor hidden service on the RaspiBolt and use Zap outside your local network.
+You can add a Tor hidden service on the RaspiBolt and use Zap outside your local network.

 * Add the following three lines in the section for “location-hidden services” in the `torrc` file.
 Save and exit.